MichaelCode1/Hohmann-Transfer-LEO-to-GEO-/README.md

 - 3. Starship orbit transfer (no plot)
 - 4. Starship orbit transfer (with plot)
 - 5. Starship orbit transfer (with plot of full ellipse)

+Note: this project was built in Google Colab.
+If using local machine ensure the proper libraries are downloaded.